Brighton Homes Energy Star Features: What Makes an Energy Star Certified Home

 During normal operation, gas appliances such as water heaters, clothes dryers, and furnaces release combustion gases (like carbon monoxide) through their ventilation systems.
 Leaky ductwork in your heating and cooling system may cause “back drafting,” where these gases are drawn back into the living space, rather than expelled to the outdoors.
 Sealing leaks can minimize this risk.

 Leaky ducts can reduce heating and cooling system efficiency by as much as 20 percent.
-Sealing and insulating ducts increases efficiency, lowers your energy bills, and can often pay for itself in energy savings.
+Sealing and insulating ducts increase efficiency, lower your energy bills, and can often pay for themselves in energy savings.
 Plus, if you’re planning to install new heating and cooling equipment, a well-designed and sealed duct system may allow you to downsize to a smaller, less costly heating and cooling system that will provide better dehumidification.

 Energy used in our homes often comes from the burning of fossil fuels at power plants, which contributes to smog, acid rain, and climate change.
 Simply put, the less energy we use in our homes, the less air pollution we generate.
 By sealing your ducts and reducing the amount of energy necessary to comfortably heat or cool your home, you can reduce the amount of air pollution generated.